Heartstrings Therapeutic Music & Art Program

 What is the Heartstrings Music & Art Program?

-What classes are available?
+What classes or services are available?

 What is the cost?

 All these activities and sessions are provided FREE of charge.
 Our classes are taught by vetted and trained Heartstrings volunteers.
 Music therapy sessions are provided by our board-certified music therapist.